CGPA Calculator – Multi-Semester, Instant & Free

 Choose Your Grading Scale

-Select either the Standard Scale (A+ = 4.00) commonly used in South Asian and many Asian universities, or the North American Scale (A = 4.00, A− = 3.70) used in the USA and Canada.
+Select the Standard Scale (A+ = 4.00), the North American Scale (A = 4.00, A− = 3.70), or the 10-Point Scale (O = 10.00) used by universities in India and other countries.

 2